MSLatha/MSLatha/README.md

 - 👋 Hi, I’m @MSLatha
 - 👀 I’m interested in yoga and meditation.
 - 🌱 I’m currently learning Sanskrit.
-- 💞️ I’m looking to collaborate on slokam translation.
 - 📫 How to reach me: LathaL@microsoft.com

 <!---